jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

-This bit of code will not build, but Xcode will offer some hints on what to implement next: A Publisher must declare the type of values, and errors it can emit.
+This bit of code will not build, but Xcode will offer some helpful hints on how to proceed: A Publisher must declare the type of values, and errors it can emit.
 This Publisher will emit the current progress in seconds, and will not emit an error.
 Let's update the implementation:

 ```swift
 extension Publishers {